 How much personal property coverage do you need?

-Your house is obviously important, but what about all of the precious and irreplaceable stuff you own?
+Your house is obviously important, but what about all of the precious personal possessions?
 In insurance jargon, your ‘stuff’ insurance is known as ‘personal property coverage’ and should include pretty much everything you own, from your brand new headphones to that old vase your grandma gave you.

 How do you figure out how much your stuff is worth?
 Cancel all your Sunday plans, pick up a notepad, and go through your stuff.